vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 `rtd-macos-kvm` uses the same practical model RTD uses for Linux ISO files, but includes the extra KVM and firmware preparation macOS needs:

 - installs/checks QEMU, KVM, libvirt, OVMF, `dmg2img`, and Python fetch tooling
-- stages a bootloader image in the libvirt boot cache; `auto` uses KVM-OpenCore on AMD and the original macOS-Simple-KVM Clover image on Intel
+- stages a bootloader image in the libvirt boot cache; legacy `auto` keeps the previous AMD/OpenCore and Intel/Clover behavior, while modern macOS releases always use OpenCore
 - copies OVMF CODE and VARS firmware images into the libvirt boot cache
 - creates a writable qcow2 system disk if one does not already exist
 - downloads installer source data on demand